aarav-gupta01/smart-home-sensor/README.md

 # Smart Home Sensor Network

 A work-in-progress smart-home sensing system built around an ESP32 and a Raspberry Pi 5.
-The ESP32 currently reads a BME680 environmental sensor and an STHS34PF80 infrared presence sensor over one I2C bus and prints their readings to its serial console.
+The ESP32 reads a BME680 environmental sensor and an STHS34PF80 infrared presence sensor over one shared I2C bus and publishes their readings as JSON over Wi-Fi and MQTT to a Mosquitto broker on the Raspberry Pi.

-The longer-term goal is for the ESP32 to publish those readings over Wi-Fi and MQTT to a Mosquitto broker on the Raspberry Pi, where they can be displayed in a web dashboard.
-The Wi-Fi and MQTT link now works end to end as a standalone script with a hardcoded test payload, but it is not yet driven by real sensor readings, and the dashboard is not implemented.
+The full sensor-to-broker path is working and hardware-verified.
+The longer-term goal is to persist those readings and display them in a web dashboard; neither is implemented yet.

 ## Current Status